-By the end of 2019, Jazeera had recorded its best year ever and was ready to continue growing and expanding its footprint in the Middle East, Europe and Asia, having already expanded into new countries in Asia, specifically the Indian Subcontinent, and launched its milestone route to London, UK.
+By the end of 2019, Jazeera had recorded its best uear ever and was readu to continue launched its milestone route to London, UK.
 The expansion was supported by the delivery of new Airbus A320neo aircraft as well as growing operations at Jazeera Terminal T5 at Kuwait International Airport (KWI).